Donate to the Clean Clothes Campaign

 We are proud to be able to play an independent role which campaigning for worker rights, and therefore will not accept financial support from any garment brand or retailer.
 However, we very gladly accept donations, small or large, from individuals or groups around the world.
 We are honoured that so many of you have given us a one-time or even recurring donation.
 You are making a difference!

 Thank you for supporting our work.
 If you would prefer, you can also transfer a donation directly to:

 How your gift supports garment workers

-Soon after the Corona virus crisis hit most countries in the world, it became clear that many brands and retailers were cancelling billions in orders, offloading the risks of the crisis to the most vulnerable people in their supply chains.
-The CCC soon started campaigning to urge brands to pay for their orders in full.
-Thanks to the support of people like you, the #PayUp campaign has been incredibly successful.
+Soon after the Corona virus crisis hit most countries in the world, it became clear that many brands and retailers were cancelling billions in orders, offloading the financial risks of the crisis to the most vulnerable people in their supply chains.

 Establishing a living wage is of vital importance in the garment industry.
 Poverty wages can be found from Asia to Eastern Europe, with major brands admitting that 0% of their workers earn a living wage.